launchcodedev/app-config/docs/spec/README.md

 We've defined a really small subset in this document.
 The last thing we want is to encourage not using the features of App Config.
 Instead, we want App Config to provide the tools you need for development.
-In production, you can "bootstrap" configuration to be compatible with your language without the App Config library.
+Features like `$extends` and `$env` are useful for developers, and be "erased" by the time your app goes to production.
+By not needing these features, language support can be simple.

 The intention here, is for development to look like: